Recruitment

 Recruitment Manual

-As part of the recruitment process, clubs are asked to appoint an Aussie T-Ball Coordinator.
-The Aussie T-Ball Coordinator is your Recruitment Officer, their responsibilities are laid out in the manual linked below.
+As part of the recruitment process, clubs are asked to appoint a Recruitment Coordinator.
+The Coordinator is your Recruitment Officer, their responsibilities are laid out in the manual linked below.

 The manual is to be completed by June 7th for Summer competition clubs and a copy sent to Game Development (sam@baseballqld.asn.au) and Club Support (nick.wyllie@baseballqld.asn.au) to ensure that we can support your club to deliver on it’s recruitment goals.